Pylons/pyramid/docs/narr/hybrid.rst

 route has already matched.
-This means that the URL pattern that represents the ``pattern`` argument of a route must match the ``PATH_INFO`` of a request, and after the route pattern has matched, most of the "normal" rules of traversal with respect to :term:`context finding` and :term:`view lookup` apply.
+This means that the URL pattern that represents the ``pattern`` argument of a route must match the ``PATH_INFO`` of a request, and after the route pattern has matched, most of the "normal" rules of traversal with respect to :term:`resource location` and :term:`view lookup` apply.

 There are only four real differences between a purely traversal-based application and a hybrid application: